-$$SWE{p2} = 10 ((h_s \times \rho_a) + (h_i \times \rho_i))$$ (4)

-where h_s is the total thickness of all snow layers (other than ice layers) (cm), h_i is the total thickness of all ice layers (cm), ρ_a is the average snow density of all density cutter measurements for a snow pit (g cm-3) and ρ_i is the ice density, which was estimated to be 0.7175 g cm-3.
+$$SWE{p2} = (h_s \times \rho_a) + (h_i \times \rho_i) \tag{4}$$ where h_s is the total thickness of all snow layers (cm), h_i is the total thickness of all ice layers (cm), ρ_a is the average snow density of all density cutter measurements for a snow pit (g cm-3) and ρ_i is the ice density, which was estimated to be 0.7175 g cm-3.
 The h_s value did not include ice layer thickness.
 Equation 4 remains similar to Eq.
 (2) where the calculation is only divided into two parts, i.e., the addition of the SWE of the snow layers and the SWE of the ice layers.
 This method differs slightly from methods that are described in the literature, since ice layers are normally included in the mean snowpack density measurement, when they have been appropriately sampled.
-The SWE{p2} would likely be lower than the value that was obtained with true continuous sampling strategy.
+The SWE{p2} would likely be lower than the value that was obtained with true density sampling at regular depth intervals.